eupton/Reactivities/readme.md

 # Building a new social activities platform

+## Prepare for the project
+### install vs code extensions
+  * SQLite by alexcvzz for exploring sqlite database from vs code
+    * usage: cntrl-shift-p> then type sqlite and select [sqlite: open database] then select the db file name to open the sqlite tools

 ## Create the project from the command line
 * separated the solution into multiple projects